 Underdogs, make no mistake, can be vicious and cruel and evil, all the more so because they have a grievance to justify their viciousness.
 But to be an underdog is to lack power.
 It means, by definition, that you’re weak, where the overdog is strong.

 I didn’t think how “legitimate criticisms” — like the legitimate criticisms of the materialism in the “disco lifestyle,” like legitimate criticisms of the cliquishness of the tiny indie video game scene — get used as fuel by reactionary hate mobs.
-And to be an overdog who thinks he’s an underdog is, therefore, worst of all.

 Calling out/calling in